Treatment of Incontinence

 Typically, the doctors start with the simplest and the least invasive treatments, of course, if the cause of incontinence does not require prompt medical treatment or surgery.
 Urinary incontinence which is not caused by an underlying medical condition is often managed with the following treatments:

 Lifestyle changes.
 Urinary incontinence which is caused by excessive alcohol or caffeine consumption typically improves or goes away completely when the patient eliminates or reduces consumption of alcoholic or/and caffeinated beverages.
-Other lifestyle changes which may eliminate incontinence completely include weigh loss, avoidance of lifting heavy objects and regular exercise such as walking or american golf.
+Other lifestyle changes which may eliminate incontinence completely include weigh loss, avoidance of lifting heavy objects and regular exercise such as walking.

 Kegel exercises.
 This method helps strengthen the pelvic floor muscles and is one of the most effective treatments for stress incontinence and urine leaking problems after childbirth.
 To do these pelvic floor exercises, imagine that you are trying to stop the urine flow and can easily be done at home.

 Bladder training.
 This method involves delaying urination for five to ten minutes to literally force the bladder to hold urine that you avoid those little accidents.
 Bladder training sometimes includes scheduled voiding to empty the bladder which eases the so-called urge incontinence.
-If access to toilet facilities is difficult due to stairs then think about installing a stairlift from a reputable company such as Obam stairlifts and perhaps a refit of you bathroom from Park Street Bathrooms.
+If access to toilet facilities is difficult due to stairs then think about installing a stairlift from a reputable company and perhaps a refit of you bathroom from Park Street Bathrooms.